Tulsa Pedestrian Injury Attorney

 In 2015, roughly 129,000 pedestrians sought emergency services for crash-related injuries, and an additional 5,376 were killed, according to the Centers for Disease Control and Prevention.
 At Richardson Richardson Boudreaux, PLLC, we understand that being injured in a pedestrian accident can be traumatizing, painful, and frustrating.

 Whether you’re biking alongside a busy roadway, or strolling on a residential sidewalk with your children, pedestrians face notable dangers on a daily basis.
 Driver inattention can quickly turn a casual jog into a hazardous situation, and while everyone on or near roads has a responsibility to act with care, those operating bigger, possibly lethal, vehicles have a more prominent responsibility to drive cautiously.
-If you or a loved one is injured in a pedestrian accident, seek legal help without delay and find out what your next step should be.

 At Richardson Richardson Boudreaux, PLLC, our capable attorneys provide reputable, honorable legal assistance to meet our clients’ needs.
 Our team has more than a century of combined legal experience, and we have used our ample resources to recover millions of dollars in compensation for our clients.
 We know how to handle personal injury cases, and we are dedicated to seeking maximum recompense to cover your damages.